 At the end of the day I handed “Charlotte’s Web” awards.
 Just like Wilbur won a special prize at the fair, each student received a special award that tied them to a special character in the story.

-Just in case you are interested in doing these activities with your students, they are available in my TPT store.
+Just in case you are interested in doing these activities with your students, they are available in my site and my TPT store.
 They are perfect for any time of the year!

 Thanks for reading teacher friends, until next time!